daattali/daattali.github.io/_posts/2015-12-06-building-shiny-apps-tutorial.md

 tags: [professional, rstats, r, r-bloggers, shiny, tutorial]
 ---

-> This tutorial was originally developed for the [STAT545](http://stat545-ubc.github.io) course at UBC, but I decided to publish it shortly afterwards so that more people can benefit from it
+> This tutorial was originally developed for the [STAT545](http://stat545-ubc.github.io) course at UBC, but I decided to publish it shortly afterwards so that more people can benefit from it.
+This version also contains new sections the original lecture didn't have.

 Shiny is a package from RStudio that can be used to build interactive web pages with R. While that may sound scary because of the words "web pages", it's geared to R users who have 0 experience with web development, and you do not need to know any HTML/CSS/JavaScript.